Amplitude-Developer-Docs/amplitude-dev-center/README.md

 ## Known issues and hacks I don't feel bad about

 - **Two mkdocs config files**.
-Because of the way Insiders and config inheritance works, I had to make a config file for people who don't have Insiders and one for the build bot (which does have Insiders).
+Because of the way Insiders and config inheritance work, I had to make a config file for people who don't have Insiders and one for the build bot (which does have Insiders).
 This was intentional.
 Site builds should always use `insiders.mkdocs.yml`.
 If you want to know more, read the dissertation I wrote in `insiders.mkdocs.yml`.
 - **Column CSS classes**.
 Markdown tables are easier to write than HTML tables.
 However, column width is set by the width of the contents in the first cell for each column.
 This can lead to too-narrow column widths in some data tables (especially param tables).
 Because you can add HTML to markdown, I created some CSS classes to manually set the width in cases where it makes sense.
-Just wrap the contents of the column's table heading with a `<div class="big-column">`.
+Just wrap the contents of the column's table heading with a `<div class="big-column">` (180px) or <div class="med-column"> (100px) as needed.
 See `docs/stylesheets/extra.css` and search for "column width classes" for an explanation and the classes.
 - **Unsupported language syntax highlighting**.
 The project uses Pygments for code syntax highlighting.
 As with all highlighters, some languages aren't explicitly supported.
 If you can't find your language supported in [this list](https://pygments.org/languages/), you can either write your own, or just use the closest thing you can.
 This is an edge case.
 For NodeJs, just use `js`.